-- 1. his occupation or, in the event of one or more changes, the occupation last practised; - 2. activities as member of a board of management, supervisory board, administrative board, advi-sory board or other body of a company or of an enterprise operated in another legal form; - 3. activities as member of a board of management, supervisory board, administrative board, advi-sory board or other body of a corporation or institution under public law; - 4. agreements pursuant to which, during or after his membership, a Member of the Bundestag is to be assigned certain activities or granted pecuniary benefits.
+- 1. the occupation he or she last practised; - 2. activities as member of a board of management, supervisory board, administrative board, advisory board or other body of a company or of an enterprise operated in another legal form; - 3. activities as member of a board of management, supervisory board, administrative board, advisory board or other body of a corporation or institution under public law.

-(2) Moreover, a Member of the Bundestag shall be obliged to inform the President in writing of the following activities engaged in or taken up during his membership of the Bundestag:
+(2) Moreover, a Member of the Bundestag shall be obliged to inform the President in writing of the following activities engaged in or taken up, or contracts binding on him, during membership of the Bundestag: